Concentrated Support Fuels Our Growth

 The fund is used to support the school's Civil, Environmental, and Infrastructure Engineering(CEIE) Department.
 In recognition of the gift, the department was renamed the Sid and Reva Dewberry Civil and Environmental Engineering Department.
 This is the first department at the university to be named for a donor.

 Dewberry, who has a long history with Mason, played a key role in developing the college's Civil Engineering Department and founded the Civil Engineering Institute, which supports the university's specialized programs in advanced urban systems planning and design.
 His ongoing commitment to the university is evident by his position as Rector Emeritus of Mason's Board of Visitors, as well as a member of the George Mason University Foundation.
 Dewberry is also the founder and chairman of the Dewberry Companies.
 From the time he was a young civil engineer and land surveyor in the 1950s.

-The Dewberrys' gift funded a new civil engineering laboratory, completed in fall 2012.
-The lab supplements classroom learning with hands-on training in hydraulics, geotechnical and environmental engineering and the behavior of structural materials.
+The Dewberrys' gift funded a new civil engineering laboratory, completed in the fall of 2012.
+The lab supplements classroom learning with hands-on training in hydraulics, geotechnical and environmental engineering, and the behavior of structural materials.
 Beyond the benefits associated with the laboratory, the gift also affects VSE's undergraduate and graduate programs.

 The funds will also be instrumental in recruiting, retaining, and promoting excellent faculty and outstanding graduate students.

 The College of Engineering and Computing officially named its new state-of-the-art engineering building in honor of the generous $5 million dollar gift from Northern Virginia businessman, Long Nguyen and his wife Kimmy in 2009.

 The Nguyen Engineering Building is part of the College of Engineering and Computing's continued endeavor to provide cutting-edge research and education facilities for a new generation of IT and computer engineers.